GioByte10/AutoZoom/README.md

 * There is a text file included with installation instructions
 * **data.txt** contains the user's meetings' information
 * **MessageBox.vbs** is used to notify the user previous to the Zoom meeting (if chosen by the user), while allowing the process to keep running
+* **MessageBoxStart.vbs** notifies the user, every time the computer starts, that AutoZoom is running
 * All three **.dll** libraries are required for the program to function.

 Zoom Links are executed using the following command: